KevinRCole/README-generator/README.md

   ## Usage

   Once you are running the script, simply respond to the prompts for information, and the program will generate a README.md for you, using that information.
+The file will be saved under the name "SAMPLE-README.md" in your copy of the Develop folder.

   ## Contributing

   Please contact me by email or via my Github account if you would like to contribute to this proproject.
-My name is Kevin Cole, my email and Github links are printed below.
+My name is Kevin Cole, my email and Github links are printed below, in the Questions section of this README.md.

   ## License